Help us match you with local pros in your area

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 The state of Illinois doesn't have state-level licensing requirements for contractors.
 However, there may be local regulations, so make sure to check with your municipal government to verify that your contractor meets all the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 Also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with positive feedback and good customer testimonials.
+Pick a company with glowing feedback and stories of satisfied customers.

-You should have your HVAC system inspected about twice yearly.
-At the time of the inspection, your technician will inform you if any services are needed.
-You should also schedule an inspection if you notice new issues such as leaks, unusual smells, or strange noises.
-If your home has ductwork, you should have it inspected every few years.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are required.
+You should also have your system inspected and serviced if you notice any new issues, such as strange noises, unusual smells, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
-You may also consider a smart thermostat.
+Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider installing a smart thermostat.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 For a house over 1,000 square feet, central air is likely to be more effective than window units for cooling.